collinco2/sentinelforge/docs/PRD.md

 •

-Potentially introduce a "community sharing" feature (like OTX pulses or
+Potentially introduce a “community sharing” feature (like OTX pulses or

 ThreatConnect CAL) where aggregator users can share anonymized intel.